-This powerful training program can help anyone learn the Web Content Accessibility Guidelines (WCAG) – even if you’re non-technical and don’t know anything about web accessibility.
+The WCAG Course can help anyone learn the Web Content Accessibility Guidelines (WCAG) – even if you’re non-technical and know nothing about web accessibility.

 How to Learn WCAG 2.1 AA in as Little as 3 Hours… Even if You’re a Beginner